genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/single-sign-on.md

 #### CORS not configured

-This setup uses the browser’s redirect functionality, so the user experience might not be as seamless.
+This set-up uses the browser’s redirect functionality, so the user experience might not be as seamless.

 If CORS is not enabled, the SSO workflow is:

 1. An unauthenticated user navigates to the Genesis application.
-Example: **https://your-subdomain.genesisapplication.com/**
+For example: **https://your-subdomain.genesisapplication.com/**
 2. The Genesis web platform recognises that SSO is enabled from the subdomain and that the user is not authenticated.
 3. A request is made to the Genesis back end framework to request the URL for the specific authentication service.
 4. A redirect is triggered for the browser to the internal authentication service which will include the end user’s internal authentication parameters.
-A return parameter to [https://your-subdomain.genesisapplication.com/](https://your-subdomain.genesisapplication.com/ "https://your-subdomain.genesisapplication.com/") is also part of the request.
+A return parameter to **https://your-subdomain.genesisapplication.com/** is also part of the request.
-5. The authentication service authenticates and builds a JWT with relevant user data, signs the JWT and sends a redirect trigger to the browser for [https://your-subdomain.genesisapplication.com/](https://your-subdomain.genesisapplication.com/ "https://your-subdomain.genesisapplication.com/") which includes the JWT as a request parameter.
+5. The authentication service authenticates and builds a JWT with relevant user data, signs the JWT and sends a redirect trigger to the browser for **https://your-subdomain.genesisapplication.com/**, which includes the JWT as a request parameter.
-6. The Genesis platform is reloaded, recognises SSO is enabled but now with the JWT as a parameter.
+6. The Genesis platform is reloaded.
+It recognises that SSO is enabled, but now with the JWT as a parameter.
 The platform sends an SSO authentication request with the JWT for the specific organisation.
 If this is successful, an active Session token is returned.

 ## SAML SSO